Zuehlke/zuehlke.github.io/github/README.md

   (specified in the config file) in the workdir.
 - Commit changes in the workdir to its current branch, if there is anything to commit.
 - Push the workdir's current branch if there was a commit, or if the `push_always` config option is set.

+### Additional Information
+A log file is automatically created in the present working directory.
+To change the logging behavior, run `main.py -h` for more information.

+Git and API operations are generally implemented in a "fail-safe" manner.
+That is, an unexpected status or response will usually cause the script to error out and terminate, in order to avoid data corruption or excessive use of a third-party API.

 ### Config File
 The config file has the following properties: